DOI-USGS/gems-tools-pro/readme.md

 2. Place the folders and files identified above in

     C:\Documents and Settings\<user>\AppData\Roaming\ESRI\Desktop10.5\ArcToolbox\My Toolboxes

-    (this is the pathname for ArcGIS 10.5 on Windows 7; it may differ with other operating systems).
+    This is the pathname for ArcGIS 10.5 on Windows 7; it may differ with other operating systems.
 Then, in ArcCatalog, scroll to the bottom of the left-hand "Catalog Tree" pane, open Toolboxes/My Toolboxes, and the new toolboxes should be present.
 You may need to refresh the listing.

 See the help that is part of the individual tool interfaces for documentation.
 Also the Docs subdirectory of this package for documentation in .docx and .pdf format.